dotnet/runtime/docs/design/features/unsafeaccessors.md

 By default, the attributed method's name dictates the name of the method/field.
 This can cause confusion in some cases since language abstractions, like C# local functions, generate mangled IL names.
 The solution to this is to use the `nameof` mechanism and define the `Name` property.

-Scenarios involving Generics may require creating new Generic types to contain the `extern static` method definition.
+Scenarios involving generics may require creating new generic types to contain the `extern static` method definition.
 The decision was made to require all `ELEMENT_TYPE_VAR` and `ELEMENT_TYPE_MVAR` instances to match identically type and generic parameter index.
 This means if the target method for access uses an `ELEMENT_TYPE_VAR`, the `extern static` method must also use an `ELEMENT_TYPE_VAR`.
 For example:

 ```csharp
 class C<T>